 The Lynchburg team consisted of 13 students and Dr. Roux, a New Orleans native who has taught at Lynchburg for 20 years.
 It was the third time in the past four years that Dr. Roux has taken students to his hometown to work with YRNO and experience the city’s unique culture.

 He began the tradition in 2015.
 “It was the 10-year anniversary of Katrina and we wanted to do something.
-I also wanted to get more involved in nonprofits,” Dr. Roux, director of Lynchburg’s Master of Nonprofit Leadership Studies program, said.
+I also wanted to get more involved in nonprofits,” Dr. Roux, director of Lynchburg’s Master of Arts in Nonprofit Leadership Studies program, said.
 “I wanted to offer students an opportunity for service, so they could use it on their resumes.
 I want them to be well-rounded and get outside of Lynchburg.”

 Dr. Roux added that the service-learning and cultural experiences gained in New Orleans also align with high-impact learning, an important component of the University’s strategic plan, Vision 2020.